 However, there seems to be a lot of confusion among many people on what exactly SEO is.
 Some people seem to mix it up with all different forms of online marketing such as paid advertisement placements, social media marketing, or even just blogging.

-While all of these things are related in one way or another, the truth is that search engine optimization needs to also be tackled independent of these other factors.
+While all of these things are related in one way or another, the truth is that search engine optimization needs to also be tackled independently of these other factors.

 WHY LEARN LOCAL SEO